Prayerhouse, Weymouth (“We”) are committed to protecting and respecting your privacy.

 Prayerhouse Weymouth is the administrative base of the church; it is where members of the church come together for corporate worship, teaching and fellowship.
 It is also used for a range of other activities both for members of the church and local community.
 Examples of activities which include engagement with the local community are Soul Food cafe for vulnerable and homeless people, and the Little Blessings toddler group.

 The purpose(s) of processing your personal data

-We have obtained your personal data from subscriptions to email lists (Newsflash, Prayerchain, Camp), the ‘Belonging form’, ‘Consent Form’, Welcome Pack, Gift Aid envelopes, Gift Aid declarations, event registration forms, Prayerhouse booking forms or Car Park Permit forms, as well as any information you have shared with us verbally, or in correspondence.
+We have obtained your personal data from subscriptions to email lists (Newsflash, Prayerchain, Camp), the ‘Belonging form’, ‘Consent Form’, Welcome Pack, Gift Aid envelopes, Gift Aid declarations, event registration forms, Prayerhouse booking forms, as well as any information you have shared with us verbally, or in correspondence.